algonommy/Linear-regression-insurance/README.md

 # Linear-regression-insurance
-This program ML models for predict insurance
+This program ML models for predict insurance with Linear regression and flask franework